meowdding/.github/CONTRIBUTING.md

 </details>

-If Code will be minor (y=10 instead of y=12), you can use `ttech.thatgravyboat.skyblockapi.utils.McVersionGroup.MC_<version>.isActive` instead.
+If Code will be minor (y=10 instead of y=12), you can use `tech.thatgravyboat.skyblockapi.utils.McVersionGroup.MC_<version>.isActive` instead.

 ## Dependencies

-Meowdding uses these core libraries:
+Meowdding mainly uses these custom libraries:

 ### [SkyBlockAPI](https://github.com/SkyBlockAPI/SkyblockAPI)
 Handles SkyBlock features: